-Fall Hikes: At Kirkland’s Denny Park, visit majestic old-growth trees, including Sylvia — once the biggest in King County
+Fall hikes: At Kirkland’s Denny Park, visit majestic old-growth trees, including Sylvia — once biggest in King County

-This is the second installment in a new series, Fall Hikes, a biweekly recommendation for a local hike we’ll run until ski season starts.
+This is the second installment in a new series, Fall hikes, a biweekly recommendation for a local hike we’ll run until ski season starts.

 O.O.
 Denny Park (Kirkland)